spncrhrstn/spencerharston.com/src/posts/books-of-2024.md

 ## Currently Reading
 * [Ascension](https://www.goodreads.com/book/show/61813107-ascension) by Nicholas Binge
+* [A City on Mars](https://www.goodreads.com/book/show/125084292-a-city-on-mars) by Kelly and Zach Weinersmith

 ## Finished Reading
 Generally speaking, if I finished a book, it means the book was good enough for me to, well, finish it.
 A ⭐ means I really enjoyed the book, which is all the qualifications it needs.